 In 2004, ground broke on a waterfront park in Hunts Point in the South Bronx—the first to exist in the area in 60 years.
 What used to be an illegal dumping ground was transformed into a landscaped oasis for kids and adults to splash, kayak and take yoga classes.

-Urban revitalization strategist Majora Carter described spearheading the creation of the park in her 2006 TED Talk “Greening the Ghetto.”
+Urban planning and revitalization strategist Majora Carter described spearheading the creation of the park in her 2006 TED Talk “Greening the Ghetto.”
 She explained how years of unjust public policy initiatives and banking practices had discouraged investment in and ghettoized the neighborhood while imposing environmental burdens like asthma-inducing air pollution on its residents.

 Carter, whose life has been deeply affected by her upbringing in Hunts Point, urged her deep-pocketed TED audience to support “triple bottom line” initiatives.
 She argued that only developments that help the community, the developers and the government equally, with members of each present at the table from the beginning, are truly sustainable.
 Recent attempts by city agencies to revitalize the area by creating stadiums and big-box stores were ignoring the needs of the neighborhood, she said, adding that “their approaches to local economic and job development are so lame it’s not even funny.”

 Carter has been subject to a not insignificant amount of criticism among her South Bronx neighbors for supposedly “trad[ing] on credibility” to represent corporate rather than neighborhood needs, as a 2013 New York Times article claimed.
-Yet hers is one of many theories of change that women in the urban and community development fields are choosing to put into practice rather than bemoaning problems or working within beleaguered systems—the only way for true change to occur.
+Yet hers is one of many theories of change that women in the urban planning and community development fields are choosing to put into practice rather than bemoaning problems or working within beleaguered systems—the only way for true change to occur.

 Questions of gentrification and displacement are at the forefront of New Yorkers’ minds now more than ever.
 Increasing media coverage makes it hard to ignore the wild economic disparities that exist between many adjoining neighborhoods.
 Hunts Point, after all, is just a few subway stops north of the quietly moneyed Upper East Side.
 While New York can feel like an impossibly complex urban system, it’s also a perfect study of how to create a better city—for everyone.